HiiiXinyiii/openmmlab-ci/README.md

-# Openmmlab-ci
+# OpenMMlab-ci

 ## 1. Introduction

-Openmmlab-ci is a quality assurance project for [OpenMMLab](https://openmmlab.com/) and [Openmmlab Platform](https://platform.openmmlab.com/home/) project.
+OpenMMlab-ci is a quality assurance project for [OpenMMLab](https://openmmlab.com/) and [OpenMMlab Platform](https://platform.openmmlab.com/home/) project.
 It's designed to automatically test the current project codebase on server as DevOps suggests.

 ## 2. Getting Started